 The Arpitettaz Hut

-Difficulty: Easy hiking: T2 (medium, mountain hiking), 13 km, with 1’400m altitude difference.
+Difficulty: Easy hiking: T2 (medium difficulty, mountain hiking), 13 km, 1’400m of elevation.

 Written by ANYWAYINAWAY

 Olga and Errol are the Swiss-Russian couple behind ANYWAYINAWAY.
 Passionate about unique culture and traditions, they decided to take career breaks and explore the world with the intention to expand awareness and provide new perspectives to the understanding of ethnic minority people, customs, traditions and culture.
 They also show the beauty of our planet and try to find something interesting in the ordinary.